 The experience of learning how the local community helps each other, and together they rebuild – but also travelers can help with projects like this by working or donating.
 Volunteer tourism is a sustainable and critical opportunity to help rural villages in Nepal.
 Not only is the volunteer tourist rewarded with a truly unique and cultural experience, but the villages also benefit from the supplemental income and potential to improve the infrastructure for everyone’s benefit.

 Besides visiting locals and seeing the daily village life, I also blogged!
 A lot!

 Everyone in the village treated me so well, and I felt so welcome during the whole time, even if we didn’t speak the same language.
 They gave me the first plate of dal-baht, and the kids shared their toys with me.

-When I was leaving, Shree mom’s gave me a hand made necklace and said that now I was a friend, and I will always be welcomed to go back.
+When I was leaving, Shree mom’s gave me a handmade necklace and said that now I was a friend, and I will always be welcome to go back.

 What not to love about homestay in Nepal!?

 Nepal Homestay Conclusion: Travel is Not Always Comfortable